-The camera's back lamp will light green at this time.
+The camera's back lamp will light green or orange at this time.
 In this mode, your Macintosh recognizes the memory card loaded in the camera (or the camera's built-in memory if it does not have a memory card loaded) as a drive.
 The appearance of the drive icon depends on the Mac OS version you are using.

-6. Drag the "DCIM" folder to the folder to which you want to copy it.

-7. After the copy operation is complete, drag the drive icon to Trash.

-- 8. Disconnect the camera from the computer. - To view copied images - 1.
+- 6. Drag the "DCIM" folder to the folder to which you want to copy it. - 7.
+After the copy operation is complete, drag the drive icon to Trash. - Disconnect the camera from the computer.
+After confirming that the back lamp is not flashing red, disconnect the USB cable. - To view copied images - 1.
 Double-click the camera's drive icon. - 2.
 Double-click the "DCIM" folder to open it. - 3.
-Double-click the folder that contains the images you want to view.

-4. Double-click the image file you want to view.

-- For information about file names, see "Memory Folder Structure" on page 158. - An image that was rotated on the camera will be displayed on your Macintosh screen in its original (unrotated) orientation. - Viewing a CS image on a computer will individually display the component images in the CS group.
+Double-click the folder that contains the images you want to view. - 4.
+Double-click the image file you want to view. - For information about file names, see "Memory Folder Structure" on page 156. - An image that was rotated on the camera will be displayed on your Macintosh screen in its original (unrotated) orientation. - Viewing a CS image on a computer will individually display the component images in the CS group.
 A CS group cannot be viewed as a CS image on a computer.